uptane/uptane-standard/uptane-standard.md

 cryptographic hashes and file lengths.

-*Primary/Secondary ECUs*: Terms used to describe the control units within an automobile.A primary control unit has more resources than a secondary, in terms of memory, storage space, connection to the internet, and access to a time source.
+*Primary/Secondary ECUs*: Terms used to describe the control units within an automobile.
+A primary control unit has more resources than a secondary, in terms of memory, storage space, connection to the internet, and access to a time source.
 Primary units are updated directly, while secondary units are generally updated by a primary.